flipstone/orville/orville-oracle/README.md

       and place them in the orville-oracle directory (alongside this file)
       - instantclient-basic-linux.x64-12.1.0.2.0.zip
       - instantclient-odbc-linux.x64-12.1.0.2.0.zip

+### "Purchasing" the Oracle docker image
+    You will need to "purchase" the Oracle docker image from docker up for the docker commands below to work.
+There's no actual cost, but you'll need to agree with the Oracle license agreement as part of the process to be able pull the image from docker hub.

+    - Visit https://hub.docker.com/_/oracle-database-enterprise-edition an follow the Proceed to Checkout button.

 ### Starting and Setting up Oracle
     This is a two step process that assumes you are inside the directory along with this file: